-In Vitalization in Psychoanalysis, Sopher and Schwartz Cooney develop and explore the concept of vitalization, generating new ways of approaching and conceptualizing the psychoanalytic project.
+In Vitalization in Psychoanalysis, Schwartz Cooney and Sopher develop and explore the concept of vitalization, generating new ways of approaching and conceptualizing the psychoanalytic project.

 Pulling together work from major writers on vitalization from all the main psychoanalytic schools of thought, and covering development, theory and clinical practice, this book will be an invaluable guide for clinicians of all backgrounds, as well of students of psychotherapy and psychoanalysis.

 Table of Contents

 - An Allegiance to Absence: Fidelity to the Internal Void

 - Activating life in the analytic encounter: the ground of being in psychoanalysis

 - The Generative Unconscious and the Capacity to be Fully Alive